Akbblog/PrograssLMS/DEMO_CREDENTIALS.md

 | Ethan Jones | `ethan.jones14@student.school.com` | Grade 5 |

 > Note: This seed run also created enrollments, grades, assignments, attendance records, fee structures and payments for testing.
 Use the above credentials to log in and verify data.

+> **Super admin credentials are intentionally not included here.** The super-admin account is configured via the backend environment file (`backend/.env`) and should remain secret.
+Do not publish or commit that file.